scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 On Demand pricing consumes Read Request Units and Provisioned pricing consumes Read Capacity Units (RCUs) for reads.
 Both terms refer to the same thing: a unit of read throughput for reads of up to 4 KB.

 One read unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
-The prices for read requests depend on your table class.
+The prices for read requests and capacity units depend on your table class and pricing model.

 Consistent reads are more expensive than eventually consistent reads because they require more resources to ensure that the data is up-to-date.
 If you can tolerate some lag in the data, you can use eventually consistent reads to save on costs.